Jacks0nJ/PyFPT/README.md

 <p align="right">(<a href="#top">back to top</a>)</p>

 ## Bugs
 This is the initial release of PyFPT, so it is expected there will be some minor bugs.
-Feel free to either report by rasing an [Issue](https://github.com/Jacks0nJ/PyFPT/issues) on Github, emailing joseph.jackson@port.ac.uk or fork the repository with your fix.
+Feel free to either report by raising an [Issue](https://github.com/Jacks0nJ/PyFPT/issues) on Github, emailing joseph.jackson@port.ac.uk or fork the repository with your fix.

 Your feedback is very much appreciated!